Frequently Asked Questions

 Please note that if your family composition has changed after a nomination decision, the SINP will not initiate an amendment of a Nomination Certificate to include new/additional family members.
 Only the principal applicant must be named in the Nomination Certificate, and there is no actual legal requirement for an applicant's accompanying dependents to be listed on the certificate.

-Visit SINP Procedures and Guidelines for more information on how to request make amendments to your SINP Nomination.
+Please review the relevant Procedures and Guidelines for your chosen SINP category for more information on how to request amendments to your SINP Nomination:

 It is required that all applicants who submit a Job Offer must also submit a Job Approval Letter when they submit their initial application.
 This letter is given to you from your employer.
-Your employer must submit your Job Offer online for approval with our SINP Employer Unit.
-If your employer requires assistance with this process please have them contact our Employer Unit at 306-798-7467, option 4 or by email at firstname.lastname@example.org.
+Your employer must submit your Job Offer online for approval with our SINP International Recruitment and Integrity Unit.
+If your employer requires assistance with this process please have them contact our SINP International Recruitment and Integrity Unit at 833-613-0485 or by email at firstname.lastname@example.org.

 See link Check Application Processing Times for SINP for average, historical processing times for the SINP.